ChristianFure/portfolio/README.md

 &emsp;I'm a recent Computer Science graduate focused on the healthcare industry and specifically clinical data analytics.
 I'm building toward a career as a clinical data analyst as most of my portfolio work revolves around turning messy, real-world-shaped clinical data into clean data that can be analyzed efficiently and turned into information drives business decisions.

 &emsp;Overall, I have over 6 years of non-professional experience working with data.
 I have hands-on experience with every single step of the typical data pipeline: data engineering, data science, and data analysis.
 I am a fast learner who quickly adapts to ever-changing environments.
-My broad range of data experience and my passion for helping people has inspired me to specialize in the healthcare domain.
+My broad range of data experience and my passion for helping people have inspired me to specialize in the healthcare domain.

 - 🔭 Currently working on: **TBD**
 - 📚 Currently learning: **Risk Adjustment & HCC Coding**